ryansakurai/music-streaming-database/README.md

 # Database Project

-This a streaming service database I projected for a university group project, using PostgreSQL.
+This a music streaming service database I projected for a university group project, using PostgreSQL.

 - Table creation can be found at [ddl.sql](ddl.sql)
 - Trigger creation can be found at [triggers.sql](triggers.sql)